Darcey Silva: Career

 Darcey and her sister Stacey co-founded a clothing brand called House of Eleven in October 2010.
 In 2021, the company expanded into home goods, beauty and shoes.
 House of Eleven is an online store and the sisters are often seen wearing the items on their television show.

 They also have a production company, Eleventh Entertainment.
 The sisters served as co-executive producers with their father, Mike Silva, on the comedy film White T (2013), starring Jerod and Jamal Mixon.
 The sisters provided background vocals for one song on White T. Eleventh Entertainment and AmVic Entertainment also produced the film Soul Ties (2015).
 In 2018, Silva and her sister released their debut dance-pop song, called "Lock Your Number."
 Their second song, "Always In My Heart" was released the following year.
 The song was a tribute to their late brother.

 Silva gained popularity through her appearances on the TLC's 90 Day Fiancé: Before the 90 Days (2017–2020), which follows several couples as they meet for the first time after connecting online.
 She has appeared in several 90 Day Fiancé spin-offs, including Self-Quarantined, Pillow Talk and B90 Strikes Back!.
 On June 29, 2020, Entertainment Weekly announced that Silva and her sister Stacey are getting their own reality show called Darcey & Stacey.
 The sisters and their family appeared in an exclusive interview and photo shoot for Entertainment Weekly, when they announced their new show.
 The series followed their family life, love and relationships.
-She was a guest on Jenny McCarthy's Sirius XM radio show in August 2020.
+She was a guest on Jenny McCarthy's SiriusXM radio show in August 2020.
 She was nominated for "Reality Star of 2020" at the 2020 People's Choice Awards.
 In 2023, Darcey & Stacey was cancelled and the show's fourth and final season premiered on January 23, 2023.